What is a severe thunderstorm?

 What is the difference between a watch and a warning?

-WATCH - Conditions are favorable, severe weather is possible during the watch time.
+PDS WATCH - Conditions are favorable for development of intense severe weather during the watch time.

 Hail is formed when water droplets are drawn into an area of strong upward moving air, known as an updraft, of a storm.
 Once the water droplets are transported above the freezing level, they combine with tiny airborne particles, such as dirt, salt, etc., and freeze on contact, forming tiny ice particles.
 These ice particles are light enough that they remain suspended in the cloud, where they undergo processes that allow them to combine with other supercooled water droplets and grow into hailstones.
 Once the hailstones are heavy enough to overcome the upward force of the updraft, they fall out of the cloud.